Contents

 Schedule of Use Fees

-Plant Pathology Isolation Units - $1.71/sq ft/month
+Plant Pathology Isolation Units

 General PGC Operating Rules

-The PGC Manager will provide all pots and flats for use in the facility.
-Any specialized pots or containers must be provided by the researcher with the approval of the PGC Manager.
+• Pots & flats.
+Note: any specialized pots or containers must be provided by the researcher with the approval of the PGC Manager.

 Space Use